Skip to content

 6. Documentation Isn’t Optional

-Think of documentation as an investment: it improves collaboration with AI and strengthens your project’s foundation.
+Documentation is an investment: it improves collaboration with AI and strengthens your project’s foundation.

 7. They Don’t Enforce Best Practices